peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal subtrahend,
         PeterO.Numbers.EContext ctx);

-Multiplies by one value, and then subtracts another value.
+ Multiplies by one value, and then subtracts another value.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>op</i>: The value to multiply.

  * <i>subtrahend</i>: The value to subtract.

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.
 If the precision doesn't indicate a simplified arithmetic, rounding and precision/exponent adjustment is done only once, namely, after multiplying and subtracting.

 <b>Return Value:</b>